Large Grants guidance

 *Definitions:

 Annual Income: This is based on the money your organisation received in the last financial year, as shown in your most recent annual accounts.
 If you are a new organisation, which has not yet produced accounts, you can base this on the income you expect to receive in the year ahead.
 As a general rule, we will only accept applications for Large Grants from charities whose annual income is over £200,000 and up to £2 million.
-There are some cases where we will make exceptions, for example, if your income last year was less than £200,000 but you are growing your activities and projecting increased costs; or if your income was over £2 million due to one-off funding for a capital project, or additional services delivered to support your community during the pandemic.
+There are some cases where we will make exceptions, for example, if your income last year was less than £200,000 but you are growing your activities and projecting increased costs; or if your income was over £2 million due to one-off funding for a capital project.
+We understand that organisations’ income may fluctuate from year to year and we’ll therefore look at up to your last three years’ income, as presented on OSCR.
 If you would like to be considered for a Large Grant but you’re still not sure if it’s right for your charity, please call us on 0141 353 4321 to discuss.

 Revenue funding: is used to cover the costs of providing day-to-day services.
 We can provide revenue funding in two ways: